-We're excited to announce a free talk for dog owners led by renowned animal behaviorist Kelley Bollen, MS, CABC.
+We were thrilled to have a full house for our recent talk on dog behavior, led by renowned animal behaviorist Kelley Bollen, MS, CABC.
 As the owner and director of Animal Alliances, LLC, Kelley consults with pet owners and shelters to improve the lives of companion animals.
-Join us for this exciting talk and Q&A session from 10am-noon, Sunday, April 8, 2018 at the Hopkinton Center for the Arts.
+She spoke about common dog behavior issues such as barking and jumping, provided practical strategies for addressing them, and answered questions about specific dog issues.

-Hear our recent talk led by Stephanie Harris, Massachusetts State Director of the Humane Society of the US about hot legislative topics in Massachusetts and what you can do to help create a more humane society right here in the Commonwealth.
-Thanks to our friends at HCAM for recording the talk!
+We were honored to have Stephanie Harris, Massachusetts State Director for the Humane Society of the US, join us for a discussion about hot legislative topics in Massachusetts.
+She shared what each of us can do to help create a more humane society right here in the Commonwealth.

 We're grateful to Middlesex Savings Bank and the Humane Society of the US for sponsoring our recent talks, to the Hopkinton Community Center and the Hopkinton Public Library for hosting us, and to our friends at HCAM for recording the Lecture Series.